We had one of our employees steal data from the company and gave it to one of our competitors...”

 What can you expect from a digital forensic investigation?

-We will endeavour to extract, recover and analyse digital evidence from all electronic data storage devices that may have been used to determine and report the who, what, when, where, why and how of an incident, e.g.:-
+We can help you recover, extract, investigate and analyse evidence from working and non-working (mechanically failed), deleted and corrupted digital data storage devices including cloud-hosted locations that may have been used during an insident to determine and report the who, what, when, where, why and how of an incident, e.g.:-

 - Who was using the device?